-Academic Affairs embodies and celebrates the mission of the college, and provides "an environment that stimulates intellectual curiosity, personal development and community involvement to prepare students to succeed as practitioners, professionals and responsible citizens in a contemporary world."
-We do so by unique and challenging programs such as our Learning Communities and Honors program, in addition to our diverse course offerings.
-Our Pathways to Success initiative, an important part of our Empowerment philosophy, is designed to support skill development and understanding in communication, critical thinking, conflict resolution, networking, planning, and community engagement.
+Academic Affairs embodies and celebrates the mission of the college and provides "an excellent, inclusive, and highly personalized education grounded in the liberal arts tradition.
+Guided by hope and care, our students are empowered to lead lives of personal significance and professional success as global citizens."
+We do so through unique and challenging programs such as our Learning Communities and Honors program, in addition to our diverse course offerings.
+Our Pathways to Empowerment initiative, an important part of our philosophy, is designed to support skill development and understanding in communication, critical thinking, conflict resolution, networking, planning, and community engagement.
 These skills are vital to experiential learning, career development, and post-college success.

 MESSAGE FROM THE VICE PRESIDENT FOR ACADEMIC AFFAIRS